Random-Tables/utility-npc/README.md

 # NPC Utility Library

-Utility library for randomised tables, focusing on NPC details assuming modern day.
+Utility library for randomised tables, focusing on NPC details that are era/theme unspecific.

 ### Categories status list

 ##### Physical

-- Body Attributes: height, build
+- Body Attributes: height, build, hair type
 - Face attributes: demeanour
-  (A `height` `build` ..., his/her face has a `demeanour` character) (A Tall, stocky ..., his/her face has a strong character)
+  (A `height` `build` with {{color}} eyes, a `facial-features` and `hair-type` {{color}} hair, his face has a `demeanour` character)
+  (A Tall, stocky  with bright green eyes, a crooked nose and wavy blonde hair, his face has a strong character)

 ##### behviour & roles